 Pacific Oyster Mortality Syndrome (POMS) is a disease which affects Pacific Oysters (Crassostrea gigas) and is caused by a virus called OsHV-1 micro variant.
-It causes rapid and high mortalities in farmed oysters (up to 100% within days of being detected) and can spread quickly if introduced.
+It causes rapid death and high mortality rates in farmed Pacific Oysters (up to 100% within days of being detected) and can spread quickly if introduced.

-South Australia is the last oyster growing state in Australia to remain POMS free.
-The first Australian case of POMS was recorded in 2010 in New South Wales, with the most recent outbreak detected in Tasmania in 2016.
+The first Australian case of POMS was recorded in 2010 in New South Wales, with the most recent outbreak in commercially-grown oysters detected in Tasmania in 2016.

-Since the NSW outbreak general restrictions have been in place for importing oysters into SA to prevent disease introduction and safeguard South Australia’s $32 million oyster growing industry.
+Since the NSW outbreak, general restrictions on importing oysters into SA have been in place to prevent disease introduction and safeguard South Australia’s $32 million oyster growing industry.
 See the moving aquatic organisms page for more information.

 There are no human health implications associated with POMS, which only affects the Pacific Oyster.
 South Australia produces some of the finest Pacific oysters on the market and table oysters purchased from retailers, restaurants and fish processors are safe to eat.